 Saturday, September 15, 2012

 They were to go on vacation to Quito, Ecuador to visit my ex common laws family.
 They have traveled before and to key west.
-Within 2 weeks, I get a call from Fernando Lopez, that they are never coming back. there is a huge long story in between all this, but too much to try and fit in here.
+Within 2 weeks, I get a call from Fernando Adolfo Lopez Matheus (or Mateus he changes his name slightly, so not sure of his current name), that they are never coming back. there is a huge long story in between all this, but too much to try and fit in here.

 He left me with all the debt, 2 cars, 1045.00 month rent with the landlords(they would not let me out of the expensive lease and they knew he took my son.
 We were not married by law and were both on the lease.
 They held me to this lease and threatened my good credit if I did not complete the lease.
 So much more awful stuff over 5 years.